Automattic/jetpack/tools/docker/README.md

 1. In the server configuration window, check the 'Use path mappings' check box.

-1. In the server configuration window, map the root folder to '/usr/local/src/jetpack-monorepo'
+1. In the server configuration window, map the root folder to '/usr/local/src/jetpack-monorepo' and 'tools/docker/wordpress' to '/var/www/html'.

 1. In the server configuration window, click 'Apply' then 'Ok'.